carlaap/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closures are used in situations involving more than 1 function.
+This allows the inner function to access variables and scopes of the outer functions, even if the outer function is no longer available, the inner functions saves the variables and scopes of the outer function.
 2. Study the following code, then answer the questions below.

 ```js